Search

 Clarification 3-2003

 Ruling in Law by the Designated Members of the Rugby CommitteeClarification3-2003Union / HP Ref ManagerSRULaw Reference15,17Date2003-06-07Request SRU has requested a ruling with regard to Law 15-Tackle & Law 17 Maul: Team A win the ball in a line-out.
-The ball carrier is joined by several of hi ... s the maul, then he is liable to penalty.
-(2) By definition, given the abovementioned scenario, a tackl
+The ball carrier is joined by several of hi ... o, a tackle has not occurred.

 Clarification 13-2003